mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v8.md

 The work of Brown [-@brown_design_1992], a prominent psychology researcher advocating the importance of context within experimental design, helped legitimise this focus and facilitated its broad adoption across diverse fields.
 The growing work in these varied fields, sometimes grouped by the term _learning sciences_, reflects a move away from randomised control trials and their attempt to sever context, shifting from a behaviourist view of learning as an internal psychological process to a more interdisciplinary approach.
 This new approach draws on cognitive and cultural psychology [@hoadley_learning_2011].
 While this fragmentation promotes pluralism and knowledge-sharing across fields as diverse as education, anthropology, and computer science, the field of learning sciences has been criticised for lacking conceptual coherence in understanding learning and human activity on a deeper level [@hoadley_learning_2011].

 TRANSITION - TO ADDRESS THIS DEFICIT? ...
 In this emerging field of cultural psychology, scholars such as Wertsch [-@wertsch_vygotsky_1985] and Cole [-@cole_cultural_1996] explored the critical role of cultural mediation in human development, particularly in relation to learning communities and contexts.
-Nardi and Kaptelinin outline AT as a series of foundational principles that underpin broader theories [@kaptelinin_acting_2009; @wertsch_concept_1981], specifically: object-orientedness, tool mediation, hierarchical structure of activity, the ongoing development of activity, and the psychological processes of internalisation and externalisation.
+Nardi and Kaptelinin outline AT as a series of foundational principles that underpin broader theories [@kaptelinin_acting_2009; @wertsch_concept_1981], specifically: object-orientedness, tool mediation, the psychological processes of internalisation and externalisation, hierarchical structure of activity, and the ongoing development of activity.
-CHECK THIS LIST

 A useful starting point to explore key concepts in AT is Vygotsky’s formulation of the relationship between subject, object, and tools.
 Activity Theory is object-oriented, meaning that human behaviour and learning are driven by the goals or objectives of the individual or collective subject [@engestrom_learning_1987-1].
 Kaptelinin and colleagues [-@kaptelinin_activity_1995] note that while the materialist roots of AT, stemming from Marxist theory, have led some interpretations to focus on the object as the physical entity being worked on and transformed by activity, conceptual objects are also included in Leontiev’s conception of Activity Theory [@leontev_problem_1974].
 Thus, the term object is best understood within the context of a broader motivation or objective.
 To represent the subject-object relationship in a way that addresses Vygotsky's resolution of the subject-object, mind-body, and Cartesian dualism problems [@still1991mutual], this relationship was developed by Leontiev into a triadic model that includes tools which mediate the activity [@engestrom_learning_1987-1].
 See fig 3.x below.